peteamiri/Tutorials/Programming_Languages/Python/readme.md

 These are some of the basic concepts related to functions in Python.
 Functions are a fundamental building block of Python programming and are used extensively in writing modular and reusable code.

 ## return statement
 In Python, the `return` statement is used to exit a function and return a value to the caller.
 It can be used to pass back a single value, multiple values (as a tuple), or no value (in which case, it implicitly returns `None`).
-The `return` statement can appear anywhere inside a function, and when it is executed, it immediately ends the function's execution and returns control to the caller along with the specified value(s).
+The `return` statement can appear anywhere inside a function, and when it is executed, it immediately ends the function has execution and returns control to the caller along with the specified value(s).

-Here's a breakdown of how the `return` statement works in Python with extensive examples:
+Here has a breakdown of how the `return` statement works in Python with extensive examples:

 1. **Returning a Single Value**: